-Table 16.
+Table 22.
 Mode entry hardware conditions

 Board configuration Configuration

-Board Configuration Normal mode Normal mode Debug mode entry
+Board Configuration Normal mode Debug mode entry OTP/Test mode entry

 J10 (DBG) J10 OFF J10 ON J10 ON

 SW12 (OTP) SW12 OFF SW12 OFF SW12 ON

 SW10 (DCDC_EN) SW10 OFF SW10 OFF SW10 ON

-Figure 83 gives an overview of the device modes and actions to do in the GUI or on the EVB to enter or exit modes.
+Figure 84 gives an overview of the device modes and actions to do in the GUI or on the EVB to enter or exit modes.
 Test mode stays active for as long as nothing is written in TM\ENTRY register.
 Therefore, it is possible to be in Test mode and Normal mode at the same time.